deepu-30/fraud_detect-telcogen-app/README.md

 step 6 : Now your app is running and sending data to eventhubs.
 Now it's time to create Stream Analytics job to process the event messages.
 I created the stream analytics naming > process-events-message.

-step 7 : Here, we need two things in stream analytics first input via eventhubs and output via blobstorage though there are many other option for i/o services. step 8 : click on add input and select event Hub it will automatically detect your eventHub name than create it..
+step 7 : Here, we need two things in stream analytics first input via eventhubs and output via blobstorage though there are many other option for i/o services.

+step 8 : click on add input and select event Hub it will automatically detect your eventHub name than create it..

 ![Screenshot from 2022-04-17 21-44-51](https://user-images.githubusercontent.com/80934348/163723134-909a9589-bdde-4916-95de-a48fa086fbd1.png)

-step 9 : Now add output for that you have to create storage account in azure and add the container for saving the data coming from azure stream analytics and specify in stream analytics and it will detect the container name and select create...
+step 9 : Now add output for that you have to create storage account in azure and add the container for saving the data coming from azure stream analytics and specify the output in stream analytics and it will automatically detect the container name and select create...

 storage-account with container
 ![Screenshot from 2022-04-17 21-07-11](https://user-images.githubusercontent.com/80934348/163722009-4de5d734-ca08-4197-8b3d-1e2c9ad9ffbe.png)